I got bashed

 - Don’t be shady

 I have seen forum threads that were pretty much devoted to bashing me anonymously.
 I pretty much used these exact tips and dealt with the “trolls” straight on.
-After 2 long emails addressing every single person, I eneded up with only supporters in the forum and the bashers almost felt embarrassed to say more things.
+After 2 long replies addressing every single person, I ended up with only supporters in the forum and the bashers almost felt embarrassed to say more (since the most 2nd response addressed their first reply attempt)

 Gary Vaynerchuck also had a crisis where his website got hacked and redirected to a porn site.
 He also managed it in a way that helped him gain more followers that respect him.